phovea/phovea_data_redis/README.md

 Data provider plugin for loading data stored in a [Redis in-memory database](http://redis.io/).

 <a href="https://d3js.org"><img src="http://caleydo.org/assets/images/logos/caleydo.svg" align="left" width="200px" hspace="10" vspace="6"></a>
 This plugin is part of [Caleydo Web](http://caleydo.org/), a platform for developing web-based visualization applications.
-For tutorials, API docs, and more information about the build and deployment process see the [documentation page](http://caleydo.org/documentation).
+For tutorials, API docs, and more information about the build and deployment process, see the [documentation page](http://caleydo.org/documentation).

 ## Usage Information